ScopeLift/stealth-address-sdk/README.md

 const schemeId = BigInt(VALID_SCHEME_ID.SCHEME_ID_1);

 // The contract address of the ERC5564Announcer on your target blockchain
-// You can use the provided ERC5564_CONTRACT enum to get the singleton contract address for a valid chain ID const ERC5564Address = ERC5564_CONTRACT.SEPOLIA; // only for Sepolia for now
+// You can use the provided ERC5564_CONTRACT_ADDRESS get the singleton contract address for a valid chain ID const ERC5564Address = ERC5564_CONTRACT_ADDRESS;

 async function fetchAnnouncementsForUser() {
   // Example call to getAnnouncements action on the stealth client to get all potential announcements